mdeweerd/zha-toolkit/README.md

     return znp.znp_backup(*args, **kwargs)
 ```

-Anything after `command_handler_` is used to match the `command` parameter to the service - simply adding a function with such a name "adds" the corresponding command.
+Anything after `command_handler_` is used to match the `command` parameter
+to the service - simply adding a function with such a name "adds" the
+ corresponding command.

-The `reload` in the code above allows you to change the contents of the module and test it without having to restart Home Assistant.
+The `reload` in the code above allows you to change the contents of the
+module and test it without having to restart Home Assistant.

-The code above imports and reloads `znp.py` and then calls `znp_backup` in that module.
+The code above imports and reloads `znp.py` and then calls `znp_backup`
+in that module.

-All methods take the same parameters.  'args' and 'kwargs` do some python magics to ppropagate a variable number of fixed and named parameters.
-But in the end the method signature has to look like this:
+All methods take the same parameters.  'args' and 'kwargs` do some python
+magic to ppropagate a variable number of fixed and named parameters.
+But
+in the end the method signature has to look like this:

 ```python
 async def znp_backup(app, listener, ieee, cmd, data, service):